eEcoLiDAR/Laserfarm/docs/user_manual.rst

 .. _laserchicken: https://github.com/eEcoLiDAR/laserchicken

-Also here a dictionary is employed to configure the pipeline, but a JSON file could be equivalently be used (see :ref:`Retiling`).
-The data processing pipeline can also be run with the command-line tool by issuing the ``data_processing`` command:
+Also here a dictionary is employed to configure the pipeline (a JSON file could be used exactly as in :ref:`Retiling`).
+The command-line tool can also be used to run the data processing pipeline (the ``data_processing`` command is issued here):

 .. code-block:: shell